DS4PS/cpp-527-fall-2020/schedule.md

 Similar to the lecture notes, create a visualization of the cash that a player has at each round of the game until they go broke.

-**Q1-B: How long does it take the typical player to go broke?**
+**Q1-B: You've got to know when to fold them**

-Starting with $10 in the game, how long does it take the **typical** person take to go bankrupt?
+Starting with $10 in the game, how long does it take the **typical** player to go bankrupt?

-If you don't want to do a complicated mathematical proof, you can create a simulation, play the game 10,000 times, then report the average period each game lasted.
+If you don't want to do a complicated mathematical proof,  create a simulation, play the game 10,000 times, then report the **average** duration of each game.

+*Side note, would the mean or the median be a better measure of the average here?*

 I would suggest wrapping the code above into a **play_game()** function and calling that function repeatedly inside your loop.